 - coconut oil, melted (optional)*

-Place all the ingredients (except dates) into the blender and blend on high until fully incorporated.
+Place all the ingredients (except the dates) into the blender and blend on high until fully incorporated.

 While the blender is running, add one date at a time to the blender until the caramel sauce reaches a desired consistency (add a little bit more liquid if you prefer it to be runnier or a few more dates or nut butter if you prefer it to be thicker).

-The amount of dates you use depends on the thickness and sweetness of caramel you want.
+*The number of dates you use depends on the thickness and sweetness of caramel you want.
+The more dates, the more almond milk you might need to add.